MLA In-Text Citations

 In Brenner’s meeting notes, he further shared his motivation to actively seek out and secure self help resources when he announced, “When we looked at statistical evidence, the most commonly checked out section of the library was self-help.
 This proves that patrons consistently seek out help for personal issues and wish to solve them with the help of the community’s resources” (pars.
 2-3).

-Here’s another in-text citation website MLA example:
+Here’s another MLA in-text citation example for a website:

 Holson writes about a new mindful app, which provides listeners with the soothing sound of not only Bob Ross’ voice, but also the “soothing swish of his painter’s brush on canvas.”